There’re some journeys that leave an imprint on your soul. And my solo bike expedition to Spiti Valley was one among

 Many years ago, my father happened to stay in Lahaul-&-Spiti.
-He told me stories about Spiti’s raw and uninviting nature.
-It was from him, I knew how disconnected Spiti Valley was, from the real world.
+He told me stories about Spiti Valley’s raw and uninviting nature.
+It was from him, I knew how disconnected Spiti Valley can feel, from the real world.
 Time has changed though.
 Regular morning buses, which run daily, in different parts, now connect Spiti to its neighbours.
 Private cars and taxis also, at times, are quite visible.

 “Surely the Gods must live here, this is no place for men.”
 Rudyard Kipling

-But if compared to Laddakh, Spiti valley is still very harsh and desolate.
+But if compared to Ladakh, Spiti valley is still very harsh and desolate.
 It takes a certain amount of madness to drive on these uninviting, mesmerizing landscapes.
 And to do it solo – you need to be more than just mad.
 When I decided to drive solo, through this unfamiliar terrain of East Himachal – home to one of the ‘world’s deadliest roads’ – my sole intention was to see its natural vistas and being careful of every step.

-Spiti is accessible by road round the year and requires you to travel a total distance of 700 to 800 kms, depending upon what all places you want to visit on the way.
+Spiti is accessible by road throughout the year and requires you to travel a total distance of 700 to 800 km, depending on what all places you want to visit on the way.
 I travelled from Shimla to Kaza to Manali.
-You can also complete the journey the other way round– by starting from Manali, and following the tribal circuit, until you reach Shimla.
+You can also complete the journey the other way round – by starting from Manali, and following the tribal circuit, until you reach Shimla.
 But personally, I’d advise you to start from Shimla for a couple of reasons.
 First, if you start from Shimla, it would be easy for you to acclimatize to high altitude without a sudden discharge.
 Second, this way you won’t need to obtain a permit to cross Rohtang Pass, which you otherwise do if you initiate the journey from Manali.
-Obtaining the permit means spending extra money and killing one or two days in the DC’s office, in Manali.
+Obtaining the permit means spending the extra money and killing one or two days in the DC’s office, in Manali.